PriyaGanesan2/Final-Project-statistical-Modelling-with-Python/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
 ### The objective of this project is to create a statistical model using Python.
 This involves fetching data from City Bikes, Foursquare, and Yelp APIs.
 A decision is made to choose data from either Yelp or Foursquare, depending on its suitability for a specific point of interest.
-For City Bikes, the bike station locations are focused on Toronto.
-The chosen data pertains to vegetarian restaurants and libraries around Toronto, gathered from Yelp.
+For City Bikes, the bike station locations are in Toronto.
+The chosen point of interest data pertains to vegetarian restaurants and libraries around Toronto, gathered from Yelp.
 The collected information from City Bikes and Yelp is then combined.
 ## The subsequent Exploratory Data Analysis (EDA) phase encompasses visually exploring, cleaning, and preparing the data, in addition to conducting hypothesis testing.
 The ultimate goal of the project is to construct a statistical model that can analyze relationships and make predictions.
 The emphasis is particularly on understanding the impact of independent variables on the dependent variable.

 ## Process